 “Support the person every day in the best way that you can,” said Marilyn Saxton, a member of PanCAN’s Survivor & Caregiver Network.
 “Remember, it is their cancer, so whatever method of treatment that person chooses is the patient’s personal decision and must be supported.”

 Talking to Children about Cancer

 Age plays an important role in how a family talks about pancreatic cancer.
 It may be difficult for children to understand what having pancreatic cancer means.
 When communicating about a cancer diagnosis with a child under the age of 8, it usually isn’t necessary to share detailed information.

 Older children and teenagers, however, need to know more.
 When breaking the news of a pancreatic cancer diagnosis, it’s important to keep honest lines of communication open.
 Keep your children and loved ones informed and updated throughout your treatment process.

-PanCAN’s Patient Central can provide resources about how to help children cope with cancer in the family.
+PanCAN Patient Services can provide resources about how to help children cope with cancer in the family.
 In general, reassure children of all ages that no matter what, they will be loved and cared for.
 Also, be honest and concise: the most important thing to communicate is your willingness to be honest.